 Dresden is the country's oldest Christmas Market and it celebrates Germany's famous Christmas fruitcake with a special Stollen Festival.
-Expect no less than the world's biggest Christmas cake, weighing 4 tons and measuring 13 feet in length.
+Expect no less than the world's biggest Christmas cake, weighing over 4 tons and measuring 13 feet in length.

-Before sampling a piece of these super-stollen, filled with nuts, candied orange peel and spices, watch the traditional procession of hundreds of pastry chefs carrying the giant cake.
+Before sampling a piece of the super-stollen filled with nuts, candied orange peel and spices, watch the traditional procession of hundreds of pastry chefs carrying the giant cake.
+And buy a smaller loaf to take home.

 Where: Dresden's Christmas Market